North River Shores, Florida

 North River Shores is an unincorporated area and census-designated place (CDP) in Martin County, Florida, United States.
 The population was 3,459 at the 2020 census, up from 3,079 in 2010.
 It is part of the Port St. Lucie Metropolitan Statistical Area.

 Geography

-North River Shores is located in northeastern Martin County at (27.222999, -80.270851).
+North River Shores is located in northeastern Martin County.
 It is bordered to the east by the city of Stuart, the Martin county seat, to the south by the tidal North Fork of the St. Lucie River, and to the west by St. Lucie County.
 U.S. Route 1 runs along the eastern edge of the community, leading south 2 mi to the center of Stuart and north 4 mi into the eastern part of Port St. Lucie.

 According to the United States Census Bureau, the CDP has a total area of 1.94 sqmi, of which 1.27 sqmi is land and 0.67 sqmi, or 34.78%, are water.